Magento 2 vs Magento 1 – Is the upgrade worth it?

 Is the upgrade worth it?
 It depends on many factors such as the technical requirements to implement the new version and the total cost of ownership.
 Furthermore, you should check whether you could take complete advantage of the new key features, which you are paying for.

 Let’s take a look at the system requirements.
 Magento 1 is running on Linux x86 and x86-64 while Magento 2 can be deployed only on the newer Linux x86-64.
-It is hard to tell whether this is a bad or a good news in the short-run and it all depends on your existing server environment or the software infrastructure of your hosting provider.
+It is hard to tell whether this is bad or good news in the short-run and it all depends on your existing server environment or the software infrastructure of your hosting provider.

 If your organization or hosting provider does not plan to switch completely to Linux x86-64 in the near feature, then you may consider staying with Magento 1.